 The rule can be traced back to John F. Kennedy's assassination in 1963.
 Just hours after Kennedy was shot to death, his vice president, Lyndon B. Johnson, was sworn in as president.
 Without a constitutional article stipulating line of succession, or a broad rule on what happens to an incapacitated president, Congress realized it had a problem on its hands, and sprung into action.
-In 1965, the 25th Amendment was passed, and in 1967 it was ratified.
+In 1965, the 25th Amendment was passed, and it was ratified in 1967.

-The Amendment has been used three times since — though never to remove a president.
+The 25th Amendment has been used 3 times in U.S. history — though never to remove a president.

 In 1985, President Ronald Reagan directed then-Vice President George H.W.
 Bush to take over his presidential duties while he underwent emergency colon surgery.
 The 25th Amendment was enacted from just before 11:30 a.m, when Reagan went under anesthesia, to 7:22 p.m. that same day.